Home

 Progress indication

-The progress bar displays a percentage of total files size processed.
+The progress bar displays a percentage of total data size processed.
 File information displays number of files copied and the name of the file under processing.

 "Start copying" button